 Kachumber resembles several staple salad dishes from other cuisines.
 Kachumbari (a name derived from the Indian word kachumber) is a fresh tomato and onion salad that is popular in the Great Lakes region of Africa and can be found in Tanzania, Uganda, Burundi, Kenya, and Rwanda.
 Although it sometimes contains chili peppers and citrus, it might also arrive at the table as just salted tomatoes and onions and used as a condiment.

-Indian kachumber can be made in a number of variations.
+Indian kachumber can be made in a number of ways.
 In addition to extra vegetables, such as radishes and carrots, it can contain vinegar as the acid instead of lemon juice, fresh mint along with cilantro, and seasonings such as ground cumin or garam masala.
 Other twists include the addition of spicy chili peppers or a dash of cayenne pepper in the dressing.

 - 1/2 red onion